 I personally prefer the second method because I can see how the two colors are combined before pouring into the pan.
 With this approach, I feel that the swirls look more dynamic and you can control the balance of the colors.

-Creating a Beautiful Crack on the Pound Cake
+Create a Beautiful Crack on Matcha Marble Cake

 See this image if you need a visual guide.
 I use Trick 1 as it’s easy to do, but both tricks work beautifully.
 Since pound cakes are supposed to crack, it’s nice to know how to control the cracking so you get the best-looking pound cake possible.